webmachinelearning/webnn-native/README.md

 **Notes**:
  * For OpenVINO backend, please [install 2021.2 version](https://docs.openvinotoolkit.org/2021.2/openvino_docs_install_guides_installing_openvino_linux.html#install-openvino) and [set the environment variables](https://docs.openvinotoolkit.org/2021.2/openvino_docs_install_guides_installing_openvino_linux.html#set-the-environment-variables) before running the end2end tests.
+ * The current implementation of XNNPACK and oneDNN backends is mainly for the investigation of WebNN [Operation Level Execution
+](https://webmachinelearning.github.io/webnn/#usecase-op-level-exec) use case.
+So only a limited set of tests (such as of conv2d) is expected to pass.

 ### Run examples